-St Helena Island is now a breeding site for seabirds, as Ascension is, but it used to have more endemic birds, all but one, are now extinct.
+St Helena Island is now a breeding site for seabirds, as is Ascension.
+St Helena used to have more endemic birds, however all but one, are now extinct.
 The wirebird (Charadrius sanctaehelenae) is a type of plover which lives in burrows around the island, and is the national bird.
 It is called the wirebird due to its thin legs that look like wire.

 There are no native mammals on St Helena.
 Over the centuries several introduced mammals have gone feral.
 On St Helena these are cats, dogs, rabbits, rats and mice; donkeys and goats no longer roam free.
 Goats were introduced to St Helena by the Portuguese to provide passing ships with fresh meat.

 About 1100 species of land invertebrates have been recorded from St Helena, and over 400 of these are endemic and occur nowhere else.
 The giant St Helena earwig is almost certainly extinct, the last chitinous remains having been found in the 1990s.

 Johnathan, a Seychelles tortoise, was brought to St Helena in 1882.
 Jonathan’s current age has been estimated at approximately 180.
 He is said to be the oldest known member of his species, Testudinipae cytodira.
 Jonathan lives on the grounds of Plantation House along with David, Emma, and Fredricka.
 These other three giant tortoises have joined Jonathan on the lawn of Plantation House only since the late 1960s.
 While occasionally eggs are laid by the female tortoises, none has ever produced offspring.
 You can visit the grounds at any time of day by viewing the tortoises through an outstretched corridor, located at the bottom of the grounds.